HITRUST CSF v9.6 Framework FAQs

-If an organization is in the process of starting an Assessment in v9.4, should they re-evaluate and move to v9.5.0?
+If an organization is in the process of starting an assessment in v9.5.2, should they re-evaluate and move to v9.6.0?

-How will this impact existing v9.4 Assessments in process?
+How will this impact existing v9.5.2 assessments in process?

-There will be no impact unless an organization and assessor firm determine the MyCSF Compliance & Reporting Pack for HIPAA in v9.5.0 is appropriate for the scope and requirements of the assessed entity.
-Assessments for v9.4 can still be generated despite the release of v9.5.0.
+There will be no impact unless an organization and assessor firm determine the modifications to certain requirement statements and illustrative procedures in v9.6.0 is appropriate for the scope and requirements of the assessed entity.
+Assessments for v9.5.2 can still be generated despite the release of v9.6.0.

 Why choose the HITRUST CSF over other frameworks (ISO, NIST, etc.)?

-The HITRUST CSF integrates and harmonizes information protection requirements from many authoritative sources–including ISO, NIST, PCI, HIPAA–and tailors the requirements to an organization, based on specific organizational, system, and compliance risk factors.
-The level of integration and prescriptiveness provided by the framework, along with the quality and rigor of the HITRUST CSF Assurance Program and supporting HITRUST products and services, make the HITRUST CSF the easy choice for organizations in any industry.
+The HITRUST CSF integrates and harmonizes information protection requirements from many authoritative sources – including ISO, NIST, PCI, and HIPPA, and tailors the requirements to an organization, based on specific organizational, system, and compliance risk factors.
+The level of integration and prescriptiveness provided by the framework, along with the quality and rigor of the HITRUST Assurance Program and supporting HITRUST products and services, make the HITRUST CSF the easy choice for organizations in any industry.

 How do I get started adopting the HITRUST CSF framework?

 The decision to adopt the HITRUST CSF should be made at the organizational level; after which, the organization should perform an internal gap analysis of existing controls against the target controls in the HITRUST CSF.
 This analysis can be done manually or by utilizing HITRUST’s SaaS solution, MyCSF.
 Once the information protection posture of the organization is understood, a risk management strategy and implementation timeline can be developed and communicated throughout the organization

 How can I obtain a copy of the HITRUST CSF?

 The latest version of the HITRUST CSF framework is available to download for FREE on the HITRUST website for qualified organizations.
 A qualified organization is defined as any organization employing a function or activity involving information protection, provided said organization does not offer security and/or privacy products or services.
-Additionally, any federal, state, or local agency or department may be considered a qualified organization.
+In addition, any federal, state, or local agency or department may be considered a qualified organization.

 If you are not sure whether your organization is qualified, please contact firstname.lastname@example.org or call 855-HITRUST.
 HITRUST has the right to verify eligibility.